atmshop/authy-wordpress/readme.txt

 == Changelog ==

+= 2.1 =
+* Added missing images

+= 2.0 =
+* Refactor code
+* The admin can now force a user to enable Authy on next login

 = 1.3 =
-Display API errors when try to register a user
+* Display API errors when try to register a user

 = 1.2 =
-Fix update user profile and verify SSL certificates
+* Fix update user profile and verify SSL certificates

 = 1.1 =
-Fix reported issues and refactor code
+* Fix reported issues and refactor code

 = 1.0 =
 * Initial public release.